Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental setup

 The tweezer light is transported onto the experimental table with two photonic crystal fibers (E324-443-500, NKT Photonics), which are water-cooled at the entrance.
-We monitor the ratio of the transmitted to input power and a home-made microprocessor triggers an alarm if this ratio deteriorates under $80\%$.
-The tweezer beams are power regulated with two AOMs after the fiber exit, because we actively steer them horizontally at 100kHz to dynamically broaden the beams at the focus position.
-Technically we send an arccosine-shaped signal from an arbitrary waveform generator to a fast voltage-controlled oscillator (VCO, AA Optoelectronic, 1$\mu$s full range scanning time).
+Their power is regulated with two AOMs after the fiber exit, because we actively steer them horizontally at 100~kHz to dynamically broaden the beams at the focus position.
+For this we send an arccosine-shaped signal from an arbitrary waveform generator to a fast voltage-controlled oscillator (VCO, AA Optoelectronic, 1$~\mu$s full range scanning time).

 To set the desired aspect ratio of the tweezers beams, they cross two expanding telescopes made out of a set of cylindrical lenses in order to increase the beam size only along the $z$-direction.
-The ambient aspect ratio, in the absence of the beam steering is 2.5 ($\omega_z=19\mu$m and $\omega_y=50\mu$m).
-The two telescopes are positioned right before the dynamic asphere where the tweezers are parallel to each other and 50mm apart.
+The ambient aspect ratio in the absence of the beam steering is 2.5 ($\omega_z=19~\mu$m and $\omega_y=50~\mu$m).
+The two telescopes are positioned right before the dynamic asphere where the tweezers are parallel to each other and 50~mm apart.
 The front lenses in each telescope is attached to a miniature precision linear stage equipped with an optical linear encoder (Q-521.130, PI).
-This allows us to move the tweezers vertically from their original position during the MOT loading stage, at 2.6mm above the QGM front surface, and lower them to its focal plane at 160 $\mu$m above.
+This allows us to move the tweezers vertically from their original position during the MOT loading stage, at 2.6~mm above the CAM front surface, and lower them to its focal plane at 160~$\mu$m above.
 The final necessary degree of freedom along the $y$-direction is not automated and therefore optimized once.
 The ABS rests on a precisely polished smooth granite block, which is channeled to move along the $y$-direction with two pairs of ceramic ball bearings pressing on its $y-z$ opposite walls.
 The motion along this final degree of freedom is accomplished by moving the granite block with two micrometers, pressing against its two opposite $x-z$ walls.
-By countering the micrometers against each other we freeze the $y$ degree of freedom and prevent the potential displacement of the ABS in the $x-y$ plane driven by inertial forces, present while it is activated.